 Several years ago we came out with our GoWesty Hotwire AFM replacement system.
 It was a complete departure from the original system and employed an air mass sensor (AMS) and additional conversion computer so it would operate with the rest of the Digifant system.
 It was a bit pricey, but compared to the alternatives at the time—it just made sense.
 Then we landed a very nice supply of brand-new air flow meters for a decent price, so the Hotwire system didn't make sense any more.
 Well, we've sold out of those brand-new AFMs, and now we're back to square one... sort of.

 As time has gone on, we've recognized that the days of the Digifant system are numbered.
 Besides the AFM highway hiccup problem, availability of the air flow meter is becoming an issue... as well as that of the ECU, the ICU, and the TPS (just to drop a few acronyms!).
-Coupled with an aging wiring harness and the antiquated Digifant system, it just seemed pointless to invest in a partial-fix system like the Hotwire.
-Instead, we felt two approaches were necessary: 1) Continue to offer the most cost-effective replacement parts to keep the remaining (and otherwise serviceable) Digifant systems alive, and 2) put in a serious effort to get away from the Digifant system altogether.
+Coupled with an aging wiring harness and the antiquated nature of the Digifant system as a whole, it just seemed pointless to invest in a partial-fix system like the Hotwire.
+Instead, we now offer two options: